im-HabibKhan/js-learnings/README.md

 # js-learnings
-A code repo for JazaScript related stuff
+A code repo for JavaScript related stuff